michaengeser/pep_WP4_beh-fMRI/README.md

 ## How to Use This Repository
 ### Experiments
-(The behavioral and fMRI experiments are implemented in MATLAB with Psychtoolbox-3).
+The behavioral and fMRI experiments are implemented in MATLAB (R2022a) with Psychtoolbox (3.0.19).

 Run_wp4_beh.m for the behavioral experiment